magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_css.md

 These breakpoints switch page layouts and separate blocks layouts between mobile and desktop views.

+<p class="q">Are they all breakpoints? we never mention most of them when talking about switching views in our articles, only about 748</p>

 <h2>Mobile first</h2>

-In the Blank and Luma themes mobile first approach is used.
+In the Blank and Luma themes, the mobile first approach is used.
 It means that the styles for mobile devices (640px and lower breakpoint) are extended by the styles for the higher breakpoints.
 As the result, the extra styles are never loaded when a store is viewed on a mobile device.

 In the Blank theme, the mobile and desktop styles are defined in separate files: